 5. Not Taking Breaks

 Part of sitting correctly in your office chair means not sitting at all!
 If you sit for more than a couple of hours at a time, the odds are your posture is suffering.
 To be at your best, you need to take short breaks like a work walk.
 About once every hour, stand up from your chair.
-Shake out those aching bones and stretch.
-Walk around the office and grab a drink to stay hydrated.
-How about performing some ergonomic exercises?
-Upon return to your chair you’ll be energized and ready to tackle your tasks in comfort.

 Sitting in your Office Chair Incorrectly can be Rectified